A flamingo feeds inside an inland lagoon in the coastal town of Celestún, Yucatán, Mexico.

 The question is placement.

 The technology is critical, but it is not the only response to the problem.
-Rather, it is part of a system that has been designed to help improve the local conditions previously stressed by the system through direct, measurable, actions in the community where every unit operates.
+It is part of a broader system designed to improve local conditions through direct, measurable actions in the communities where every unit operates.

-We increase value for every participant, by contributing directly to local community organizations as part of our structural mandate to leave every place that we touch, better off than when we first arrive.
+Value is created for every participant by contributing directly to local community organizations through a structural commitment to leave every place we touch better than when we first arrived.

 20%